Scholarships & Additional Funding

 Beckett Achievement Award

-The Beckett Achievement Award is a one-off cash award for undergraduate students entering the University in September 2017 who achieve an average 60% or more across Level 4 with no repeat year required, and then fully enrol for Level 5.
-Students will be identified using data in university systems, and as such do not need to apply.
-Payment will be made to eligible students before the Christmas vacation falling in Level 5.
+The Beckett Achievement Award is a one-off cash award for undergraduate students entering the University, who achieve an average 60% or more across Level 4 with no repeat year required, and then fully enrol for Level 5.

-The support for students accessing placements is intended to assist full-time undergraduate students commencing studies from September 2017 that require financial support towards travel and/or accommodation for either a short (e.g. 4-8 weeks) or sandwich/year-long placement where support is not available from elsewhere.
+The support for students accessing placements is intended to assist full-time undergraduate students who require financial support towards travel and/or accommodation for either a short (e.g. 4-8 weeks) or sandwich/year-long placement and where support is not available from elsewhere.

 If you have been in care prior to starting university, you may be eligible for a bursary of £1,500 in each year that you remain enrolled on your undergraduate course.

 Primary Carers Bursary

 This bursary is intended to assist full-time undergraduate students who have responsibility as primary carer for a dependent adult that will continue whilst they are studying.
 The amount payable will be assessed based on individual circumstances, up to a maximum award of £1,500.

 These scholarships are designed to help you receive technical, pastoral and financial support whilst developing your sporting performance alongside your studies.